Skip to Main Content

 Since current employees may already have a LinkedIn network, you can use their connections to source potential future candidates and send messages inviting them to apply for current openings.

-Best Practices
+Best practices

-Even if you’re not actively hiring, Instagram provides a great platform for creating a strong employer brand.
 Photographs of the day-to-day office life and employee spotlights can show potential candidates an insider’s look into the company culture.
 In so doing, you’re likely to attract candidates who are seeking an active, engaged, and positive work environment.

 If you have an opening, figure out how to share a visual representation of what the job entails.
 Use a brief caption that explains what role you’re hiring for and directs interested candidates to apply at a provided link.

-(Note!
-This works best if accompanied by a very strong employee image and when you update the link on your Instagram profile to link to your application page.)
+(Note: This works best if accompanied by a very strong employee image and when you update the link on your Instagram profile to link to your application page.)

-We live by our sustainability initiatives, and our employees do too.
+- We live by our sustainability initiatives, and our employees do too.
 If this sounds like you, we’d love to connect. #Hiring #JoinTheTeam

-Pressed for Time?
-Start with LinkedIn
+Pressed for time?
+Start your social recruiting on LinkedIn

 Ideally, your company would have a presence on all of the above social media platforms, but we understand that time isn’t always on your side.
 If you can only focus your social recruiting efforts on one social media platform, use LinkedIn.
+It boasts the best professional reputation, and with its career-driven focus, you’re more likely to reach qualified candidates who actually want to work for you.
+You can also dial directly into industry-specific groups.

-Whichever platform you decide to use, social recruitment is an important part of your overall recruiting strategy.
-Partnering with an HR recruiting software company can help free up time on labor-intensive tasks, so you can turn your attention to growing your employer brand on social media.
+Partnering with an HR recruiting software company can help free up time on labor-intensive talent acquisition tasks, so you can turn your attention to growing your employer brand on social media.

 Leave a Reply